ImmutableSoft/ImmutableEcosystem/README.md

 ![image changeBank](./docs/images/ImmutableChangeBank.PNG)

 Due to organizational or security reasons Entities may wish to change the Ethereum address they have registered as the owner (Administrator) of the Entity within the Ecosystem.
 For safety reasons (to prevent the loss of ownership), changing the address of an Entity is a two-step process.
 The first step is to use the current address and submit a transaction with the new address, proving that the current Entity owner is intending to move to the new address.
-During this first step the Admin can also choose to move the tokens as well (or not).

 ![image entityMove](./docs/images/ImmutableEntityMove.PNG)

 The second step is to use the new Ethereum address and access the Immutable Ecosystem.
 For an unregistered address, the Configure page will display a button to Accept Move.
 Press this Accept Move button and then enter the old (last) address and press the Accept Entity Move button.
-Once the new Ethereum address has completed this second step the new address will be recognized by the Ecosystem as the Entity Administrator, and any tokens will be transferred if selected in the fist step.
+Once the new Ethereum address has completed this second step the new address will be recognized by the Ecosystem as the Entity Administrator.

 ![image entityAcceptMove](./docs/images/ImmutableEntityAcceptMove.PNG)

 With this two-step process, if there is a mistake with Step 1 then it can be resolved by the Entity.
 Only once an Entity has demonstrated they have possession of both Ethereum addresses (and associated keys) will an Entity address be changed.
 Step 1 can be repeated as many times as necessary and can even be performed ahead of time as a managerial escape hatch.
-However, if tokens are transferred to escrow as part of Step 1, they remain in escrow until Step 2 is completed.
-The tokens in Entity escrow are correctly maintained even if multiple transactions for Step 1 are performed.

 To update the Entity public information such as the name or URL of the Entity, select the Edit Entity and fill in the new Entity information and press the Update Entity button.
 Updating the Entity public information resets the Entity back to unapproved status and requires ImmutableSoft validation.
 To ensure prompt approval please send an email to register@immutablesoft.org describing the nature of the Entity change.
 Sending this email and receiving a response BEFORE updating the Entity information is recommended for fastest re-approval.